CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Extend your data

 The Data Observatory is a spatial data platform that enables you to augment your data with the latest and greatest in spatial data.
-With a [catalog](https://carto.com/data) of thousands of spatial datasets from public and premium sources that have been vetted by our Data team, the Data Observatory provides a streamlined process to reduce the operational inefficiencies of discovering, licensing and accessing spatial data.
+With a [catalog](https://carto.com/data) of thousands of spatial datasets from public and premium sources that have been vetted by our Data team, the Data Observatory provides a streamlined process to reduce the operational inefficiencies of discovering, licensing, and accessing spatial data.

 #### Add data and style your maps